groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/ai-to-emf.md

         - icon: "far fa-file-EMF"
           title: " About EMF File Format"
           content: |
             Enhanced metafile format (EMF) stores graphical images device-independently.
 Metafiles of EMF comprises of variable-length records in chronological order that can render the stored image after parsing on any output device.
 These variable-length records can be definitions of enclosed objects, commands for drawing, and graphics properties critical to render the image accurately.
-When a device opens an EMF metafile using its own graphics environment, the proportions, dimensions, colors and other graphic properties of original image remains same regardless of the opening device platform.

           link: "https://docs.fileformat.com/image/emf/"